-Leaves of all sorts are a great material to add to your compost bin, though they might need a bit of preparation.
+Leaves of all sorts are a great material to add to your compost bin, though they might need a bit of preparation for fast composting.
 In general, dried leaves should be shredded before you add them to your compost bin, and this goes double for oak leaves.
 Because they contain tannin, they resist decomposition much better than other types of leaves; shredding them thoroughly can help speed up the process.

 Fruit & Vegetable Remains